01Cramer/recruitment-AKAI/README.md

-# rekrutacjaAKAI
+# recruitment-AKAI
-Recruitment tasks made in Java for AKAI science club at Poznan University Of Technology.
+## Recruitment tasks made in Java for AKAI backend section.
+AKAI stands for science club at Poznan University Of Technology interested in web/mobile applications.